darkcpps/AIOBROWSER/README.md

 - Bugs are expected.
 If you find one, please report it in GitHub Issues.

 ## 🗺️ Planned features
+- **Greenluma and Onlinefix Patcher** - Add games on steam and unlock DLC and Online.
 - **Video downloading:** YouTube videos, movies, series.
 - **Streaming videos:** Stream movies and series inside the app.
 - **Built-in BitTorrent:** Easier torrenting for beginners.